Commutative Algebra of Generalised Frobenius Numbers: Introduction

 \section{Introduction}

 The Frobenius number $F(a_1,\dots,a_n)$ of a collection $(a_1,\dots,a_n)$ of natural numbers such that ${\rm gcd}(a_1,\dots,a_n)=1$ is the largest natural number that cannot be expressed as a non-negative integral linear combination of $a_1,\dots,a_n$.
 Note that the condition ${\rm gcd}(a_1,\dots,a_n)=1$ ensures that a sufficiently large integer can be written as an non-negative integral combination of $a_1,\dots,a_n$.
+Note that throughout the paper, we use the convention that $\mathbb{N} = \{1,2,3,\dots\}$.
 The Frobenius number has been studied extensively from several viewpoints including discrete geometry \cite{Kan92}, analytic number theory \cite{BecDiaRob02} and commutative algebra \cite{RahSab06}.

 The Frobenius number can be rephrased in the language of lattices as follows \cite{ScaSha93}.
 We start by letting $L(a_1,\dots,a_n)$ be a sublattice of the dual lattice $(\mathbb{Z}^n)^\star$ of points that evaluate to zero at $(a_1,\dots,a_n) \in \mathbb{Z}^n$.
 The Frobenius number is precisely the largest integer $r$ such that there exists a point ${\bf p} \in (\mathbb{Z}^n)^\star$ that evaluates to $r$ at $(a_1,\dots,a_n)$ and ${\bf p}$ does not dominate any point in $L(a_1,\dots,a_n)$.
 Here the domination is according to the partial order induced by the standard basis on $(\mathbb{Z}^n)^\star$.